 Khafre, Son of Khufu, built his pyramid at Giza, next to the pyramid of Khufu, but at a higher level, giving a false impression that both the Pyramids of Khufu and Khafre have the same height.
 In fact, the pyramid of Khafre is shorter by about three meters.
 The design, measurements, and construction materials are different from those used in the pyramid of Khufu, showcasing more progress in the construction techniques.

-Both brilliant and huge, the Great Pyramids have been attracting tourists all over the years, as well as being an enticing subject of research.
+Both brilliant and huge, the Great Pyramids have been attracting tourists for years, as well as being an enticing subject of research.
 The famous historian Herodotus visited them and Antonio, Cleopatra’s lover, climbed them.
 Around the birth time of Jesus, the French Emperor, Napoleon did more than just a visit, as he actually slept inside one of them.
 Ever since the ancient time, the pyramids have charmed their visitors like no other, provoking many questions.
 Who built these prominent structures?
 How did they come up with the idea?
-And, how could they build such perfect monuments using primitive tools?
+And, how could they build such perfect monuments using primitive tools only?